nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The format for AddBillCommand is not followed.
+HealthContact detects an error in the format of the command entered.

-    * 1a.1 HealthContact shows an error message.
+    * 1a1.
+HealthContact shows an error message.
+    * 1a2.
+User enters the command again.
+    * Steps 1a1-1a2 are repeated until the data entered are correct.

-      Use case ends.
+    * Use case resumes from step 2.
 * 1b.
-The bill for an appointment already exists.
+HealthContact detects that the bill already exists in the database.

-    * 1b.1 HealthContact shows an error message.
+    * 1b1.
+HealthContact shows an error message.
+    * 1b2.
+User enters the command again.
+    * Steps 1b1-1b2 are repeated until the bill does not exist in the database.

-      Use case ends.
+    * Use case resumes from step 2.

 **Use case: Editing a patient**